Exploring potential electro-magnetic disturbance in wild porpoises

 • Harbour porpoises

-In the first stage of the project, completed in June 2024, it was established that the proximity of underwater power cables can be detected through electromagnetic anomalies in biologging data from tagged porpoises, indicating some level of electromagnetic exposure in wild porpoises.
+In the first stage of the project, completed in June 2024, it was established that the proximity of underwater power cables can be detected through electromagnetic anomalies in biologging data from tagged porpoises.
+This indicates some level of electromagnetic exposure in wild porpoises.
+Moreover, data from three wild animals showed different behavioural reactions when porpoises were close to underwater cables.
+Results of the first stage of the EMF project are expected to be submitted for peer-review publication in 2026.

-In the second stage, starting in January 2025, additional lab experiments will be conducted at Fjord&Bælt, where harbour porpoises in captivity are trained to work voluntarily in various research projects.
+In the second stage, which began in January 2025, additional lab experiments were conducted at Fjord&Bælt in Denmark.
+At the facility, harbour porpoises in captivity are trained to work voluntarily in various research projects.
 The animals are never subjected to any form of punishment, whether verbal or physical.
 The animal trainers are guided to ensure that the animals can participate in various projects responsibly.
-Porpoises will be exposed to a range of EMF, and their behaviour will be observed.
-The results will then be used to model and quantify potential harbour porpoise EMF disturbance ranges surrounding existing EMF infrastructure.
-Results of the first stage of the project are expected to be submitted for peer-review publication in 2025.
+Porpoises were exposed to a range of EMF, and their behaviour was observed showing that harbour porpoises are able to sense electrical fields.

 More about biodiversity